 After flying and flying and flying to the star “second to the right and straight on till morning,” the children and Peter arrive in Neverland.
 Everything on the island is colorful and bright and just a little bit frightening, and of all their dreams of Mermaids and Indian Maidens and Lost Boys and Pirates have finally come to life.

-No sooner have the Lost Boys been introduced to Wendy and accept her as their new “mother,” they are forced to hide themselves away from the hated Pirates and their leader, Captain Hook.
-Captain Hook, the evilest of evil captains and Peter’s sworn enemy, decides to kidnap the Indian Maiden Princess, Tiger Lily, using her as bait in an attempt to capture Peter.
+No sooner have the Lost Boys been introduced to Wendy and accept her as their new “mother,” they are forced to hide away from the hated Pirates and their leader, Captain Hook.
+Captain Hook, the evilest of evil captains and Peter’s sworn enemy, decides to kidnap the Princess Tiger Lily, using her as bait in an attempt to capture Peter.

 Little does Hook know that the Lost Boys are hiding in the trees, watching Hook’s scheme unfold.
 Out of nowhere, Peter Pan shows up and, along with the Lost Boys, begins fighting Captain Hook and his Pirates.
 The fighting is going strong, until suddenly, Hook hears a ticking clock getting closer and closer and closer.
 Captain Hook realizes the ticking only means one thing - the Crocodile is back to get him!
 As he quivers in fear and Peter saves Tiger Lily, Hook remembers the last time he came face to face with the Crocodile and how it ended: losing his hand for a hook!